Love, Gloom, Cash, Love

 Love, Gloom, Cash, Love is the last album as leader by jazz pianist Herbie Nichols, featuring performances recorded in 1957 and released on the Bethlehem label in 1958.
 “Infatuation Eyes” is a solo piano piece paying tribute to Art Tatum, who died in November 1956.

 Reception

 The AllMusic review by Brian Beatty stated: "These performances may be less animated than Nichols' earlier sides as a leader, but that's not to suggest the pianist's writing or playing had become pedestrian or predictable...
 Nichols' complex melodies and solos shine that much brighter".

+Patrick Burnette of All About Jazz noted that the album is "probably the best place to start" with Nichols' music, and commented: "George Duvivier and Dannie Richmond are marvelously energetic and sympatico—the session threatens to break into dance at several points."

+A reviewer for Billboard wrote: "His piano stylings are original and his many compositions included here are interesting too...
+Good wax that should win Nichols new fans."